Lifting homotopy T-algebra maps to strict maps: Computations

 At the prime 2 our defining fibration sequence is

 Here $D$ is 3-connected so $\Coker J$ is sufficiently connected.
-Again the map $D$ is a $K(1)$-equivalence and consequently $\Coker J$ is $K(1)$-acyclic.
-The rest of the argument proceeds as before to obtain a zig-zag of $K(2)$-local equivalences of $\ei$ ring spectra
+Again \cite[Thm.~2.7]{HoS78} shows that $K(1)_*\Coker J$ is trivial. \saveblockZB{} The rest of the argument proceeds as before to obtain a zig-zag of $K(2)$-local equivalences of $\ei$ ring spectra

 \end{proof}